axa-ch-webhub-cloud/pattern-library/README.md

 * to run server and watchers (this is what you want while you are developing) `npm run serve`
 * to run the PROD server `npm run serve-build-prod`

-## How do we release a new version

-Please run `npm run release` and follow the steps in the wizard

-For more information: We have a strict strategy for releasing new versions of the Patterns Library.
-Please refer to the wiki: https://github.com/axa-ch/patterns-library/wiki/Crafting-a-release

 ## Usage guide - With just Webcomponents (no framework)

 __this code snipped is tested on FF, IE11, EDGE, Chrome, Safari, Mobile Chrome, Mobile Safari__